Posted on: May 29, 2025

 Normally, you must be 21 years old to obtain an ATC employee permit.
 An employee permit allows the individual to serve alcoholic beverages as a clerk in a package liquor store, a bartender, waiter, waitress, or manager in a retail establishment.

-How much is a bartender's license in Indiana?
+How Much Is a Bartender’s License in Indiana?

 Along with the necessary state fee, you'll also need to pay for approved alcohol seller/server training.
 The provider and the format will affect how much the training will cost.
 For instance, online training is always less expensive than traditional teaching.